aimat-lab/gcnn_keras/docs/source/intro.rst

 `padded-disjoint` representation.
 Here, we simply add a dummy graph at the beginning with ID 0 and index and a single node and a single self-loop edge and assign all padded or cropped nodes/edges to this graph, i.e. set it to index 0.
 Data loaders will then decide for a max. disjoint graph size and then fill up with as many disjoint graphs as possible.
-Also for padded batched graphs it is possible within kgcnn to cast to padded-disjoint graph but with a lot more memory and speed-performance loss
+Also for padded batched graphs it is possible within kgcnn to cast to padded-disjoint graph but with a lot more memory and speed-performance loss.